amartinsan/Metagenomic_scripts/Bashscript/miscScripts.md

-Using fastqc and multiqc to analyze quality and make an easy report.
+Using fastqc and multiqc to analyze quality of seqs and make an easy report.

+-needs fastqc and multiqc installed

 (fastp is another option)